 Here’s my point: It is interesting to me that graphic novels with female leads would be among some of the top sellers, as this is something that would be unheard of even a few years before.
 Perhaps the comic industry will realize this nerd’s dream that they diversify their audience (they already have us guys on the hook, after all).

 With females comprising slightly more than 50% of the population, writing more female superhero makes good business sense, even if you strip away all the other positive aspects of it.

 The Importance of Superheroes for Young Girls

 Specifically, the #3 best selling graphic novel of November 2016 was the 2nd volume in the DC Super Hero Girls line of books.
 My 8-year-old is a big fan of the Wonder Woman led team of female super heroes.
-In fact, she wrote a review of the first book, which I first published here on Nerds and Earth, but was later picked up by other media outlets.
+In fact, she wrote a review of the first book, which I first published here on Nerds and Earth, but was later picked up by oodles of other media outlets. including Girls You Should Know.
 She thought she was famous.